nsicat/Brevet-Time-Calculator-Service/README.md

     * this is a command used to start Docker containeres as defined in the docker-compose.yml file
 4. The website should be up for usage

+5. Go to localhost:8000
+6. Input values and hit submit (do not hit display because this will display values and erase the database)
+7. Go to localhost:5002 and follow instructions from "Functionality Added" to see representations

 ### How to Stop:
 * docker compose down